ASIFMUHAMMED756/qflow_RTL_to_GDS/README.md

-This project is to develop a RTL to GDSII of an inverter
+This project is to develop a RTL to GDSII of an inverter using opensource EDA tool,qflow.